Sdelbanco/tfcb_2022_HW1/homeworks/homework02/README.md

 Complete the interactive tutorial.

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_
+I ran into some issues with the 'man' and 'vi' or 'vim' command (as did a few other students), so it would be good to include materials for troubleshooting issues.

 ## Problem 1